 In this unit pupils will investigate the development of medical knowledge and practice over the centuries.
 This unit will help to develop a sense of chronology and to learn about how people's lives improved over time.
 It also incorporates a focus study on Surgery and Treatment on the Western Front 1914-18 which complements the Year 9 First World War topic and visit to the battlefields of France and Belgium.
+We will also visit the Old Operating Theatre in London to participate in a re-enactment of Victorian surgical techniques and enjoy a walking tour around Southwark focusing on the impact of cholera.
 This unit may be of particular interest to girls interested in a career in medicine or science.